y3owk1n/nvs/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you see fit.

-Enjoy using nvsw, and may your Neovim sessions be ever lit! ✨
+Enjoy using nvs, and may your Neovim sessions be ever lit! ✨